bachino90/recipes/README.md

     }
 }
 ```
+We just have to:

+1. Subclass the `SectionsViewController`,
-We just have to subclass the `SectionsViewController`, connect the `tableView` to a `UITableView` in a .xib, register the cells and set the sections you want to show.
+2. Connect the `tableView` to a `UITableView` in a .xib and
+3. Register the cells and set the sections you want to show.

 You can see the entire implementation of the `RecipeSection` and `RecipeRow` in the project.